karl0ss/Tesla_GPU_Cooler/README.md

 - **MQTT Server**: For data communication.
 - **Nvidia SMI Tool**: For accurate temperature readings.
 - **DS18b20 Temperature Sensor**: As a fallback option.
+- **Custom PCB for ESP-12e**: To ensure reliable connections and ease of setup.

 ### Configuration with ESPHome and Home Assistant

-Using ESPHome, the ESP8266 microcontroller is configured to:
+Using [ESPHome](https://esphome.io/index.html), the ESP8266 microcontroller is configured to:

 - **Connect to Wi-Fi**: Ensuring stable network communication.
 - **Subscribe to MQTT Topics**: Receiving GPU temperature data.